LarkspurCA/androidweardocs/always.rst

 First Always On App
 --------------------

-:ref:`newapp`, specifying SDK 22 as the target SDK.
+:ref:`new_wear_app`, specifying SDK 22 as the target SDK.
 The new project wizard in Android Studio creates a project with two main activities, one for the handheld device and another for the wearable.
 The default theme displays white text on a black background, which is a typical ambient mode display.
 To try out the always-on feature, modify the wear layout to specify black text on a cyan background, and have the view fill the parent:

   .. code-block:: html